FSSE’s Commitment to Data Quality

 Social desirability refers to the tendency of respondents to provide answers that they think are more socially acceptable, even if they are not true.
 Social desirability bias is more likely to occur when the questions are sensitive.

 - Social desirability: 2014

 FSSE is committed to transparency and sharing aggregate findings with the higher education research community.
-To support that commitment, the Content Summaries offered below compile brief reviews of findings from the 10 FSSE scales.
+To support that commitment, the Content Summaries offered below compile brief reviews of findings from the 10 FSSE Scales and Topical Modules.
 In each Content Summary, counts, means, standard deviations, and factor loadings; as well as frequencies for each scale item are presented.
 In addition, statistical information about the creation of each scale, how instructional staff responses differ by discipline, correlations between all FSSE scales, and significant instructional staff and course characteristic predictors for behaviors measured by the scale are included.